-Mirrored Cursor for the Left Hand on Mac
+Mirrored Cursor for Left-Handed Users on Mac

 What “mirroring the cursor” actually means